 Another boutique hotel, Casa Suaya, is a secluded hotel facing the Atlantic with 16 stone-wall suites and three thatched-roof bungalows.
-The onsite restaurant Butiá is overlooking the pool and offers sea views.
+The onsite restaurant Butiá overlooks the pool and offers sea views.

 Posada del Faro offers Mediterranean-style rooms surrounding a small pool that faces the beautiful José Ignacio Mansa bay.

-Currently under construction is Casagrande, a new Condo/Hotel concept and the first of its kind in the Jose Ignacio area.
-It is planned to open in 2020/2021.
+Casagrande, a new Condo/Hotel concept and the first of its kind in the Jose Ignacio area.

 Different galleries offer modern and contemporary art in town.
-One of them is Galerie de las Misiones, and another one is Gallery Las Caracoles who exhibits local artists, some with nationwide recognition.
+One of them is Galerie de las Misiones, and another one is Gallery Las Caracoles which exhibits local artists, some with nationwide recognition.
 Maybe also discover the first free-standing skyspace – Ta Khut -in South America by James Turrell at Posada Ayana.

 José Ignacio has the geographical privilege of being located very close to two lagoons that give the visitor their natural wealth and beauty.
 José Ignacio Lagoon is located a couple of kilometers from the beach to the west.
 It is easily visible as route 10 passes by when driving to town.
 It is an ideal destination to spend an afternoon with the family.
 You can also practice bird watching, admire a large number of wild varieties, or try a little kite surfing offered by kite surfing schools.
 Garzón Lagoon is located 6 km east of José Ignacio.
 The newly designed round bridge connects now Maldonado with the Rocha area along the ocean.
 It is a natural place wrapped in complete calm, surrounded by meadows, in its waters you can see the craft fishing boats.
 Also there you can do kite surfing, or enjoy a nice picnic.
 Faro José Ignacio, the lighthouse, is undoubtedly the classic postcard of the town that dominates the coast.
 It is possible to visit it and climb 32 meters to the top.
 It was declared a National Historical Heritage in 1970.
 It has 150 steps, which should not be taken lightly.
 There is a rope to help you climb and watch out for the wind when you reach the top.

-Additionally, offerings in the area include water skiing on a lake, kiting and surfing on the lagoons and horseback riding on the beach.
-Once a year there is an international film festival, and a yearly food and wine event have become a big attraction.
+Additionally, offerings in the area include water skiing on a lake, kiting and surfing on the lagoons, and horseback riding on the beach.
+Once a year there is an international film festival, and a yearly food and wine event has become a big attraction.

 New Real Estate Projects